Blob-Based Cloud Storage for Longterm Data Retention

-The GRAX application is built for longterm, near-infinite retention of your Salesforce object data.
+The GRAX app is built for longterm, near-infinite retention of your Salesforce object data.
 To facilitate fast, reliable, and scalable storage of this data, GRAX uses AWS S3 and recommends comparable options across Azure and GCP.
-To understand more about how GRAX utilizes this storage, storage growth expectations, why we don't recommend cross-cloud utilization, and supported lifecycle processes, see the sections below.
+To understand more about how GRAX uses this storage, storage growth expectations, why we don't recommend cross-cloud usage, and supported lifecycle processes, see the sections below.

 - AWS S3

 On AWS, GRAX only supports the standard storage class.
 GRAX won't work with Intelligent Tiers, Glacier, or Outposts.

 On Azure, GRAX only supports the standard (GPv2) storage account tier.
 Premium storage accounts or containers won't work with GRAX.

 Direct access, modification, or removal of data from the GRAX bucket isn't supported.
 Attempts to rename, remove, or modify blobs within the storage bucket cause data loss and GRAX availability issues.
 GRAX isn't responsible for partial or complete loss of your backup dataset if this restriction is violated.

 In conjunction with the above, we also don't support the following: